 You’ve probably noticed that your dog has waxier ears than you do.
 That’s because ear wax production in dogs is higher due to the sebaceous glands in their ears.
 The wax itself is not smelly, but the microorganisms which thrive in it are.
 If the dog smell is of a yeasty kind, then check your dog’s ear for wax.

 Dogs that pee to mark their territory are an inevitable source of a house that smells like dogs.
 Because that’s literally their goal.
 However, peeing is not the only form of scent marking.
 The distinctive dog smell is also a form of scent marking that allows your dogs to mark their territory.
 The scent is produced by the glands located in a dog’s ear and anus.
+The best odor remover in my book when it comes to dogs is Nature’s Miracle, check it out below:

 It’s no secret that dogs like to lick themselves.
 Turn around for a moment and once you turn back to your dog chances are they’ve started to lick themselves.
 Licking in dogs is a form of grooming, but if your dog has stinky breath and saliva, then the smell can transfer and dry up on their body.